-All the recorded species contributed differently to the total site density and abundance, hence found the differences in diversity indices across sites.
-Most of the species in the site AM contributed equally to the total site density than in other sites thus secured a higher Shannon equitability index (0.88).
+All the recorded species contributed differently to the total site density and abundance, leading to differences in diversity indices across sites.
+Most of the species in site AM contributed equally to the total site density compared to other sites, resulting in a higher Shannon equitability index (0.88).

-It has been recognised that the lower the Simpson dominance index (D) value, the higher the community is diverse.
-Therefore, the site AM is relatively more diverse than other sites in study area.
-In site AM, large number of species contributed equally to total density than species did in remaining sites.
-If one or few species are dominant in ecosystem then it is regarded as less diverse.
-While, if several species have relatively similar abundance then it is recognised as high diverse ecosystem.
+It has been recognized that the lower the Simpson dominance index (D) value, the more diverse the community is.
+Therefore, the site AM is relatively more varied than other sites in study area.
+In site AM, a large number of species contributed equally to the total density compared with those in the remaining sites.
+If one or a few species are dominant in an ecosystem, it is considered less diverse.
+If several species have relatively similar abundance, then it is recognized as a highly diverse ecosystem.
 It has been widely accepted that the forests of high species diversity are relatively healthier than forests of poor species diversity (McPherson and Rowntree, 1989; Thaiutsa et al. 2008).
 In this study, forest sites showed relatively unhealthy diversity, top five species constituted about 53.06 % of tree density in site AM, 59.68% in site AU, 51.27% in JI, 61.93% in PK, 64.07% in PI, 62.57% in PM, 55.75% in TM, 69.39% in TN, 65.19% in TS, and 71.21% in the site TV.

 3.6.
 Young-Mature plant ratios

-On an average, each mature individual had 11.84 ± 2.94 young plants in study area.
+On average, each mature individual had 11.84 ± 2.94 young plants in the study area.
 Young-mature plant ratios differed from 7.27 to 14.78.
-The site PK had least value of Y/M ratios (7.27) while PI holds highest Y/M ratios (14.78) (Table 2).
+The site PK had the lowest Y/M ratio (7.27), while PI had the highest (14.78) (Table 2).

-Disturbances (manmade, browsing animals, pathogens etc.) play critical roles in seed deposition, germination, growth, survival and density.
-Of various disturbances, anthropogenic activities such as fruit, seed and seedling collection, forest clearance are widely reported as important factors that largely affect young plant density of forests.
-It is documented that each year the local people remove the ground flora during festival to sit and sleep on the forest floor at JI, PK, and PM; this severe disturbance reduced ratios of young-mature plants in these sites.
-Site PK recorded least ratios of young-mature plant as 7.27 followed by JI (8.89) and PM (8.92) (Table 2).
-Local people collect seeds for edible and medicinal purposes, gardeners collect seed and seedlings for sales.
-Seedling collection and browsing of domestic animals are evident and operative in AU and TS, these activities could contribute to reduction of young plant density in these sites.
-Earlier, cattle browsing has been reported as an important factor that reduced density of seedlings and saplings in semi-evergreen forests of Eastern Ghats, south India (Kadavul, 1999).
-Several researchers including Augspurger, (1984), Augspurger and Kelly (1984); Johns and Skorupa (1987), Barker and Kirkpatrick (1994), Gerhardt (1984), Chapman and Chapman (1997) found external disturbances such as heavy logging and animal browsing as influencing factors in regeneration and density of species in forests.
-Disturbances are very low or absent in sites AU, AM, PI, TM, TN and TV hence these sites recorded high ratios of young-mature plants.
+Disturbances (manmade, browsing animals, pathogens, etc.) play critical roles in seed deposition, germination, growth, survival, and density.
+Among various disturbances, anthropogenic activities such as fruit, seed, and seedling collection, and forest clearance are widely reported as important factors that largely affect young plant density in forests.
+It is documented that each year, local people remove ground flora during festivals to sit and sleep on the forest floor at JI, PK, and PM; this severe disturbance reduces the ratios of young to mature plants in these sites.
+Site PK recorded the lowest ratio of young-to-mature plants at 7.27, followed by JI (8.89) and PM (8.92) (Table 2).
+Local people collect seeds for edible and medicinal purposes, and gardeners collect seeds and seedlings for sale.
+Seedling collection and browsing by domestic animals are evident and operational in AU and TS; these activities could contribute to reducing young plant density in these sites.
+Earlier, cattle browsing has been reported as an important factor that reduced the density of seedlings and saplings in semi-evergreen forests of the Eastern Ghats, South India (Kadavul, 1999).
+Several researchers, including Augspurger (1984), Augspurger and Kelly (1984), Johns and Skorupa (1987), Barker and Kirkpatrick (1994), Gerhardt (1984), Chapman and Chapman (1997), found external disturbances such as heavy logging and animal browsing as influencing factors in regeneration and density of species in forests.
+Disturbance is very low or absent at sites AU, AM, PI, TM, TN, and TV; hence, these sites recorded high ratios of young-to-mature plants.

 3.7.
-Relationship between mature and young plant
+Relationship between mature and young plants

-The density of adult plants (≥ 10 cm gbh) had a positive relationship with the density of young plants (< 10 cm gbh).
-The relationship between young and mature plant density showed a positive and strong correlation in study sites.
-Value of correlation coefficient of determination was r2 = 0.71 (p<.0001) (Figure 2).
+The density of adult plants (≥ 10 cm gbh) showed a positive relationship with the density of young plants (< 10 cm gbh).
+The correlation between young and mature plant densities was strong and positive across the study sites.
+The correlation coefficient of determination was r2 = 0.71 (p<.0001) (Figure 2).